Cart abandonment is a key contributor to revenue loss for eCommerce businesses.

 What are abandoned cart emails?

 A shopping cart recovery strategy is an essential part of your eCommerce marketing plan.
-Everyday shoppers have busy lives, and may often find themselves losing track of what they were doing, or getting distracted by a phone call or text message, and never completing their purchase.
+Shoppers have busy lives, and may often find themselves losing track of what they were doing, or getting distracted by a phone call or text message, and never completing their purchase.

 In the age of mobile technology, which allows people the freedom to do several things at once, this is more pertinent than ever.